Straight Talk About Sugar

 How much sugar is ok for kids to consume in a day?

-The Dietary Guidelines for Americans recommend eating no more than 10% of total calories in added sugar per day.
-You can find daily calorie ranges by age and gender below.
+The Dietary Guidelines for Americans recommend keeping consumption of added sugars to less than 10% of total daily calories.
+You can find daily calorie ranges by age and gender at the end of this article.
 While this is the current recommendation, individual daily calorie and nutrient needs should be discussed with your kid’s pediatrician, as it depends on physical activity, personal health, and other environmental factors.

 BOYS